JeffreyLeeLi/jeffreyleeli.github.io/_posts/2014-07-03-smooth-blog-environment.md

 - What if web page crashes or server goes down
 - ...

+### Everything is tracked and remembered, and can be made to reshow at breeze

 ### No complex configurations about domains, databases etc.

 ### Free!
 In 2 ways: